 Attendance is open to DSC Parties initially and attendance by non DSC parties might be considered applicable where the content of the meeting would benefit from their participation;

-All meetings are chaired by the Joint Office of Gas Transporters, which also provides a secretary.
+All meetings are chaired by the CDSP- Xoserve.

 Procedures for the Conduct of Business

-The Code Administration Code of Practice shall apply to the conduct of the meetings wherever possible;
+The Code Administration Code of Practice, where applicable, shall apply to the conduct of the meetings wherever possible;

-In principle, meetings shall be open to all, but the Chairman may exercise discretion to the extent permitted under the Code Administration Code of Practice;
+In principle, meetings shall be open to all.

 The quorum adopted is at least six (6) participants attending, of which at least two (2) shall be Shippers Users and two (2) Transporters;